Unsupervised Evaluation of Deep Audio Embeddings for Music Structure Analysis: Experimental Settings

-To ensure optimal and fair downstream performance, we performed a comprehensive grid search over the hyperparameters of each segmentation algorithm.
-For Foote's algorithm, we searched both the kernel size and the novelty curve median filtering over the set $\{8,12,16\}$.
-For LSD, we varied the number of clusters $k \in \{4,6,8,9,10,11,12,13,14,16\}$\footnote{We observe a high variability of the results given this parameter; detailed results are available in the Appendix.} and set the median filtering parameter equal to $k$\footnote{We found this beneficial in preliminary experiments using Optuna.}.
+To ensure optimal and fair downstream performance, we performed a grid search over the hyperparameters of each segmentation algorithm.
+For Foote's algorithm, we searched the kernel size and the novelty curve median filtering over $\{8,12,16\}$.
+For LSD, we varied the number of clusters $k \in \{4,6,8,9,10,11,12,13,14,16\}$\footnote{We observe a high variability of the results given this parameter; detailed results are available in the Supplementary Material.} and set the median filtering parameter equal to $k$.
 For the CBM algorithm, we compared the Full and 7-band kernels.
 Crucially, we disabled the CBM penalty function that enforces specific segment sizes; omitting this penalty limits empirical structural priors and ensures the resulting segmentation better reflects the discriminative power of the evaluated embeddings.
-A study of the influence of these hyperparameters is presented in the Appendix.
+A study of the influence of these hyperparameters is presented in the Supplementary Material.
 LSD and Foote are computed using the \textit{MSAF}~\cite{msaf} toolbox, and the CBM using the original implementation.

-Regarding the deep learning models, we used \textit{HuggingFace} for pretrained deep learning models whenever possible (\ie for AudioMAE, CLAP, DAC, MERT, and MuQ), respectively using the checkpoints { \texttt{hance-ai/audiomae}, \texttt{laion/clap-htsat-unfused}, \texttt{descript/dac\_44khz}, \texttt{MERT-v1-95M}}, and { \texttt{MuQ}~$|$~\texttt{MuQ-MuLan-large}} (for audio and multimodal spaces).
-All other pre-trained models, developed in~\textit{pytorch}~\cite{paszke2019pytorch}, were downloaded from their official repositories: CoDiCodec\footnote{\url{https://github.com/SonyCSLParis/codicodec}}, M2D\footnote{\url{https://github.com/nttcslab/m2d}}, MATPAC++\footnote{\url{https://github.com/aurianworld/matpac}}, and MusicFM\footnote{\url{https://github.com/minzwon/musicfm}} (MSD checkpoint).
-We release our code for reproducing experiments\footnote{\url{https://github.com/ax-le/msa_deep_embeddings}}.
+This search yields, per model, a set of candidate configurations, from which we report two conditions.
+In the \emph{per-dataset} condition, the best configuration (averaging $\Fzf$ and $\Fth$) is selected per model \emph{and} dataset; this optimistic estimate reflects each embedding's intrinsic potential.
+In the \emph{cross-dataset} condition, a single configuration per model is selected, maximizing performance \emph{on average across all datasets}; this mimics a deployment setting where hyperparameters are fixed once and applied without re-tuning, though as the configuration still sees all datasets, it approximates rather than strictly tests generalization.
+Figures~\ref{fig:comp_deep_btf} and~\ref{fig:best_deep_models} use the \emph{per-dataset} condition, Table~\ref{tab:big_table} the \emph{cross-dataset} one.